enesskilic/html-css-projects/README.md

 # HTML-CSS PROJECTS

-HTML and CSS sample projects for web developers.
+HTML and CSS projects for web developers.

 <a name="content"></a>